Regularization from Superpositions of Time Evolutions: Summary and outlook

-Our interference-based scheme yields two complementary, symmetry-respecting regularizers: an \emph{energy-space} Gaussian filter from time-smearing in QM, and a \emph{field-amplitude} suppressor from local coupling averaging in QFT.
+Our interference-based scheme yields three complementary, symmetry-respecting regularizers: an \emph{energy-space} Gaussian filter from time-smearing in QM, a \emph{momentum-space} $p^4$ suppressor from coherent mass fluctuations in QM, and a \emph{field-amplitude} suppressor from local coupling averaging in QFT.
 At the level of functional form these are close cousins of familiar smooth regulators (spectral/heat-kernel filtering in QM and higher-dimensional operators in Wilsonian effective actions), but here they arise from a concrete coherent-control and postselection protocol and thus come with a direct operational interpretation of the regulator strength.
-In this preliminary work we treat these as regulators that are removed after renormalization.
+In this preliminary work we treat all three as regulators that are removed after renormalization.
 We also stress that our regulator does not replace the program of self-adjoint extensions in singular QM; rather, it singles out a benign short-time kernel that reproduces standard unitary dynamics as $\sigma\to 0$.

-We have presented an interference-based regularization framework that (i) admits a clear short-time error bound showing recovery of unitary dynamics for narrow superpositions, (ii) yields a simple, universal Gaussian energy filter in QM that resolves standard short-time singularities, and (iii) produces a corrected, local, symmetry-preserving scalar-field regulator with a positive $\phi^8$ term in Euclidean signature.
+We have presented an interference-based regularization framework that (i) admits a clear short-time error bound showing recovery of unitary dynamics for narrow superpositions, (ii) yields in QM both a universal Gaussian energy filter from time-smearing and a closely related $p^4$ momentum suppressor from coherent mass fluctuations as a complementary short-time variant, and (iii) produces a corrected, local, symmetry-preserving scalar-field regulator with a positive $\phi^8$ term in Euclidean signature.
 The regulator can be used at fixed strength, standard renormalization performed, and then removed to restore the target theory.
 The conceptual contribution is the operational derivation: the regularizing factors appear as the conditional map produced by a coherent superposition of evolutions, providing a physical motivation for inserting familiar spectral/large-field filters in a locality- and symmetry-respecting way.

 From a renormalization viewpoint, $\sigma$ can be treated as an additional smooth regulator knob rather than a new fundamental constant.
 In QFT one keeps a conventional UV regulator, includes the induced local interaction $(\sigma^2/2)\phi^8$ in the bare action, renormalizes at fixed $\sigma$ by matching a set of observables at a scale $\mu$, and then takes $\sigma\to0$ at fixed renormalized parameters; since the new operator is irrelevant in $d=4$, its contribution to IR observables is suppressed by $g_8(\mu)\sim\sigma^2\mu^4$ and vanishes smoothly.
 In QM, the analogous statements are that (i) at fixed $\sigma$ the filter disappears in the continuum limit $\Delta t\to0$ at fixed $t$, and (ii) at any fixed discretization the target unitary step is recovered directly by sending $\sigma\to0$ on the relevant energy window.